FtiagoF/axios-fetch-api/README.md

 First step, you need to clone the this project, you need to create a .env file at root folder, that contains you API KEY.
 I'm using a quiz api (https://quizapi.io/), so in my .env file i defined my key as REACT_APP_QUIZAPI_KEY=<Your_key_here>.

-second step, in he projec directory, you can run
+second step, in the project directory, you can run

 ### `npm start`